pydantic/logfire/docs/why-logfire/sql.md

 Another big advantage of using the most widely used SQL databases is that generative AI tools like ChatGPT are excellent at writing SQL for you.

-Just include your Python objects in **Logfire** calls (lists, dict, dataclasses, Pydantic models, dataframes, and more), and it'll end up as structured data in our platform ready to be queried.
+Just include your Python objects in **Logfire** calls (lists, dict, dataclasses, Pydantic models, DataFrames, and more), and it'll end up as structured data in our platform ready to be queried.

 For example, using data from a `User` model, we could list users from the USA: